cloudspannerecosystem/autoscaler/terraform/gke/README.md

     gcloud app create --region="${APP_ENGINE_LOCATION}"
     ```

-4. Create a database to store the state of the Autoscaler:
+4. To store the state of the Autoscaler, update the database created with the
+    Google App Engine app to use [Firestore native mode][firestore-native].

     ```sh
-    gcloud firestore databases create --region="${APP_ENGINE_LOCATION}"
+    gcloud firestore databases update --type=firestore-native
     ```

     You will also need to make a minor modification to the Autoscaler